 for lipolysis devices that are surgically invasive, the risks linked to the types and sizes of incision.

-When complying with requirements under this section, manufacturers shall take account of the nature of the tissue and its hydration status.
+When complying with requirements of this section, manufacturers shall take account of the nature of the tissue and its hydration status.

 Specific risk control measures